-We are a small team with many years of experience of rock art research, digital recording, and working with community groups.
-The project also benefits enormously from the wide-ranging knowledge and expertise of our partners in Archaeology Scotland, Kilmartin Museum, and the North of Scotland Archaeological Society (NOSAS), as well as the many community groups and heritage professionals that we are working with.
+We were a small team with many years of experience of rock art research, digital recording, and working with community groups.
+The project also benefited enormously from the wide-ranging knowledge and expertise of our partners in Archaeology Scotland, Kilmartin Museum, and the North of Scotland Archaeological Society (NOSAS), as well as the many community groups and heritage professionals that we worked with.

 Dr Tertia Barnett (Principal Investigator) has been researching and recording rock art in Britain and North Africa for over 20 years.
 In Britain, she has worked on a number of community-led rock art projects, including the Northumberland Durham Rock Art Project, and Carved Stones Investigations: Rombalds Moor, and also managed the award-winning Scotland’s Rural Past project, hosted by the Royal Commission on Ancient and Historic Monuments of Scotland.
 She is an Honorary Fellow at Edinburgh University School of History, Classics and Archaeology, where she contributes to teaching on rock art and community engagement.

 Dr Joana Valdez-Tullett (Post-doctoral Research Assistant) has wide experience in rock art research of various periods, including Palaeolithic Art.
 She has been studying and investigating rock art from a number of western European countries (Portugal, Spain, Britain and Ireland) since 2003.
 Joana completed her PhD degree in 2017 at the University of Southampton, with a thesis entitled "Design and Connectivity: the case of Atlantic Rock Art" (published in 2019).
-Recently, Joana's research has been focusing mainly on Atlantic Rock Art, its distribution, making processes and the role of rock art in prehistoric connectivity.
+In recent years Joana's research has focused mainly on Atlantic Rock Art, its distribution, making processes and the role of rock art in prehistoric connectivity.
 Joana has extensive experience in 3D recording of rock art, namely with photogrammetry and RTI, and use of spatial analysis and network science to investigate the relationship between rock art, the people, the landscape and its geographic patterns.

 Dr Stuart Jeffrey (Co-Investigator) is Research Fellow in Heritage Visualisation at the School of Simulation and Visualisation (SimVis) in The Glasgow School of Art.
 His work at SimVis covers all aspects of heritage visualisation and the use of new technologies to create records, analyse, interpret, re-interpret and represent every form of heritage from built to intangible.